mattermost/mattermost-handbook/operations/legal/contracts/requesting-sales-contracts.md

 ### Reseller Agreements

-If you selected the  **“Non - Exclusive Reseller Agreement”** template:
+If you selected the  **“Non-Exclusive Reseller Agreement”** template:

 1. Select the appropriate Mattermost Signatory.
 Please consult the Handbook for [proper signing authority](https://handbook.mattermost.com/operations/operations/company-processes/company-agreements) if you need additional guidance.
 2. Choose the Reseller that will be entering into the Reseller Agreement with Mattermost.
 If the Reseller is not in the list, select **“Invite a New Reseller”** and fill out all of the required fields.
 Select **“Save”**.